12 Best Things to Do in Krabi That Aren't Just Railay Beach

 Koh Kai (Chicken Island) gets its name from a rock formation that genuinely looks like a chicken head.
 At low tide, a sandbar emerges connecting it to Tup Island, and you can walk between two islands in ankle-deep turquoise water.

-Most people visit on the Four Islands tour (1,200-1,800 THB from Ao Nang, but just 600-900 THB if you book from Krabi Town agencies — same boats, same route, different pickup point).
-But chartering a private longtail for about 2,500 THB gives you flexibility to stay longer and leave before the crowd arrives.
+Most people visit on the Four Islands tour (1,200–1,800 THB from Ao Nang, but just 600–900 THB if you book from Krabi Town agencies — same boats, same route, different pickup point).
+Chartering a private longtail for about 2,500 THB, though, buys you the flexibility to stay longer and leave before the crowd arrives.

 7. Explore Thung Teao Forest Natural Park

 The 1.4-km boardwalk through old-growth rainforest is genuinely beautiful, with interpretive signs explaining the ecosystem.
-It's 65 km from Krabi Town, which keeps the casual tourists away.
+It sits 65 km from Krabi Town, which keeps the casual tourists away.
 Entry is 200 THB.

 8. Soak in the Klong Thom Hot Springs

 Natural hot springs in the middle of a jungle.
 The water cascades through a series of rock pools, each at a slightly different temperature.
 No entrance fee, though there's a small parking charge.
-The pools closest to the source are almost too hot; work your way downstream to find your sweet spot.
+The pools closest to the source run almost too hot; work your way downstream to find your sweet spot.
+If you've only soaked in the more famous (and far busier) hot springs up north around Pai, these jungle pools feel refreshingly raw by comparison.

 9. Dive at Koh Phi Phi Ley (Without Staying on Phi Phi)

-Most people base themselves on Koh Phi Phi Don for the party scene.
-Smart move?
+Most people base themselves on Koh Phi Phi Don for the party scene — though Koh Phangan over on the Gulf coast does that better anyway.
+The smarter move?
 Stay in Krabi and do a day trip instead.
 Several operators run dive boats to Phi Phi Ley's sites — Hin Muang, Hin Daeng, and Shark Point — from Ao Nang.

 10. Visit Khao Khanab Nam Twin Cliffs by Kayak